 That is why whenever you are in a profitable position, raise your stop-loss to breakeven as soon as you can and they keep raising it as the market goes higher.

 Should the market make a big jump and give you an early big profit, close the position and take the money.

-In the case of highly leveraged contracts, you can make several thousand dollars in less than 30 minutes if you time the market correctly, especially if you are trading cryptocurrencies.
+In the case of highly borrowed contracts, you can make several thousand dollars in less than 30 minutes if you time the market correctly, especially if you are trading cryptocurrencies.

-Let’s say that you deposit $2000 in your account and use 125x leverage.
+Let’s say that you deposit $2000 in your account and use 125x more capital.
 This will give you a maximum position size of $250.000.

 Now, if you trade a cryptocurrency that is about to make a big breakout you could make between 5-10% in less than 30 minutes.

 A 5% profit on $250.000 is $12.500.
 That is not something you want to throw away and wait for a bigger move, close out the position, and look for the next trade.